termstandard/colors/README.md

 This is obviously not a reliable method, and is not forwarded via sudo, SSH etc.
 However, whenever it errs, it errs on the safe side.
-It does not advertise support when it is actually supported.
+It does not advertise support when it is actually unsupported.
 App developers can freely choose to check for this same variable, or introduce their own method (e.g. an option in their config file).
 They should use whichever method best matches the overall design of their app.
 Checking $COLORTERM is recommended though since it will